matanbt/compilation/ex4/MIPS-Conventions-Readme.md

   - Starting Labels:
     - `func_{name}` - a function named `{name}` declared in global context.
     - `method_{class-name}_{name}` - a method named `{name}` declared in the context of class `{class-name}`.
+      Important Note: In the case of `class B extends A`, class B might have method with the prefix `method_A_...`, these were inherited from A.
   - Epilogue Labels:
     - `{f_label}_epilogue` - a label for the epilogue of the function (or method) that was labeled by `{f_lablel}`.